Conventional Mortgage After Short Sale And Deed In Lieu

 Approve/Eligible Per Automated Findings

-- A mortgage loan lender will only approve a mortgage loan borrowers 4 years after a deed in lieu of foreclosure or short sale.
+- The lender will only approve a mortgage loan borrowers 4 years after a deed in lieu of foreclosure or short sale

-- Although the mortgage loan borrower has exceptional credit, asset, and income, they still need an approved eligible from the Fannie Mae automated underwriting system.
+- Although borrowers have exceptional credit, asset, and income, they still need an approved eligible from the Fannie Mae automated underwriting system

-- Another option the mortgage loan borrower might have is to have a mortgage lender who is willing to do a manual underwrite which not many will do manual underwriting on conventional loans.
+- Another option borrowers might have is to have a lender who is willing to do a manual underwrite which not many will do manual underwriting on conventional loans

 - Can it be done?